INTERMEDIATE COOKING COURSE (WEEKLY)

 Learn how to choose your meat and which cuts of meat best suit a particular type of cooking.
 All of the meat we use at Cookery School is organic and sustainable.
-You will learn to make rack of lamb with gremolata, griddled steak, braised beef brisket with prunes and carrots, Italian beef sausages flavoured with oregano, fennel, cinnamon and cloves, Provençal lamb stew and beef meatballs in tomato sauce.
+You’ll learn to make a rack of lamb with gremolata, griddled steak and braised beef brisket with prunes and carrots.
+Other dishes includ Italian beef sausages flavoured with oregano, fennel, cinnamon and cloves, Provençal lamb stew and beef meatballs in tomato sauce.

 Session 2 – Bread

 You will learn the key techniques needed to make beautiful bread.
 Once you have been shown how to mix, knead, rise and prove your dough, you will be able to make a basic white bread, granary bread, a traditional chollah, cinnamon bread and spiced hot cross buns.
 We will also show you how to make a few quick breads that are easy to whip up for breakfast or tea.

 Learn how to choose the freshest fish and prepare it for cooking.
 From grilling to poaching, steaming to frying, you will master the various methods of cooking fish.
 In this class, you will learn to make a calamari stew, pollock with black butter, moules mariniere, baked plaice, griddled scallops with oriental dressing, grilled prawns with green salsa and fish cakes.